illinois-cs415/illinois-cs415.github.io/_assignments/mp2.md

 ## Tutorial to help get you started on the Pursuer enemy type:

 *NOTE: This tutorial covers the basics for implementing the Pursuer starting from the UnrealLearningKit starter project.
 It does not cover all the requirements for the chaser.
-Use intuition, creativity, and other online tutorials to aid in completing all the requirements!*
+Use intuition, creativity, and other online tutorials to aid in completing all the requirements!
+You are also able to use behavior trees when implementing your Pursuer.
+More information on behavior trees can be found under this tutorial.*

 ### **Step 1: Create the AI Controller**
 *Unlike the player character that is controlled by an input device (i.e. keyboard and mouse, Xbox controller, etc.), the Pursuer will be controlled by an 'AI controller'.
 This allows us to specify in code how we wish the Pursuer to behave.
 To do this, we will create an 'AI Controller' object to control the actions of the Pursuer enemy.*